zhudongmei123/EvaHan/README.md

 labels for the test data will also be released.
 Tables 2 and 3 provide examples of the scorer output.
 The evaluation will align the system-generated text with the gold standard.
-Next, OCR will be evaluated: precision, recall, and F1 score will be calculated.
+Next, OCR will be evaluated: accuracy, recall, and F1 score will be calculated.
 BLEU ROUGE-1, ROUGE-2, and ROUGE-L will also be evaluated, bringing the competition\'s evaluation to multiple metrics.
 The final ranking of teams will be based on the combined scores.